aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 * Fetch one or all feature flags enabled for a given application context
 * Support for static feature flags to simply turn on/off a feature without rules
 * Support for time based feature flags
-* Bring Your Own Feature Flags Store Provider
+* Bring your own Feature Flags Store Provider

 ## Getting started